pesekt1/SWC3-Web-Server/README.md

     - Login / Logout
     - Show tutorials (from MySQL DB tutorials table)
     - Show customers (from MySQL DB customers table) - only for users with ADMIN role
-- Communication is done using axios library.
+- Communication is done using axios library..